 Working for a healthy river

-Our Watershed Restoration program uses stormwater solutions, habitat restoration, engagement and education of our communities, and partnership with localities, other organizations, and landowners to improve the health of the James River and help citizens realize the benefits of a healthy James River.
+Our Watershed Restoration team takes a regional approach to the local issues facing our 10,000 square mile watershed.
+From riparian buffers in the Middle and Upper James, living shorelines in the Lower James, to green infrastructure solutions in our urban and suburban areas.
+We partner with localities, other organizations, and landowners to improve the health of the James River and help citizens realize the benefits of a healthy James River.

 Get your hands dirty!